Phone: (202) 296-5505 Email: info@winvale.com

 Marketing Your GSA Schedule

-Now that you have a better idea of the government marketplace, you’ll want to start creating an effective marketing plan for your GSA Schedule.
+Now that you have a better idea of your customers, you’ll want to start creating an effective marketing plan for your GSA Schedule.
 We have put together 5 main steps you should follow to make your solutions more visible to government customers.

 1. Research Your Government Customers and Competitors

 You can’t perform any of the following steps successfully if you haven’t done your research.
-It would be like trying to write a research paper without consulting a single source.
-You need to research the market in two main areas: Who are your targeted government agencies and who are your competitors?
+You'll want to first identify: Who are your targeted government agencies and who are your competitors?

 Identify Your Target Agencies

-Although it’s tempting, you can’t just market yourself to every government customer.
+Although it’s tempting, you'll want to narrow in on a few government customers rather than trying to market to all of them.
 Just like the commercial world, you want to target specific customers.
 Once you have identified your target agencies, you’ll want to find out everything you can about them including their:

-We suggest using three sites to do this:
+We suggest using the following sites to help you acquire your information.

 Research Your Competitors